-At the start of the new academic year, from September 2021, many pupils are likely to need social, emotional and behavioural support.
+Many pupils are likely to continue to need social, emotional and behavioural support.
 Some pupils will need extra support, such as those who have had poor attendance or those who have previously shown behavioural issues.
 Pupils with special educational needs and disabilities (SEND), as well as those who have not engaged with school during the coronavirus (COVID-19) outbreak may also need further support.